tungpham142/personal-webpage/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Graduate Student in Computer Science at The University of Texas at Arlington"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Stanford University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "Tung Pham is a graduate student in Computer Science at the University of Texas at Arlington.
 His study focus majorly in Intelligent Systems and Databases.
-He has experiences in Web Development, and actively growing his knowledge in Big Data and Machine Learning.
+He has experiences in Web Development, and actively growing his knowledge in Big Data and Machine Learning. "
-"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "tpv.142@gmail.com"

 # List (academic) interests or hobbies
 interests = [